 The Classic Ponytails

-There are two main elegant ways in which you can style your hair into a pony for a wedding.
+There are two main elegant ways in which you can style your hair into a pony as a wedding guest.
 The first of which is simply securing your hair to one side in a side pony.
 For this, you can add something a little extra to the look by using an elaborate hair tie.
-Alternatively, a high ponytail looks incredibly glam.
+Alternatively, a high ponytail looks incredibly glam on a wedding guest.

 For the high pony, try and fix your hair up as high as you can go.
 The top section of your hair should be flat and pulled back tightly to the hair band.
 You could also customize this look by backcombing a very small section of hair at the front, and then secure it into a small bouffant.